Pattern Avoidance for Random Permutations: Motivation

 The second type of restriction is {\em pattern avoidance}, which attracts increasing attention in the modern probability \cite{Bhatnagar2014,HoffmanRizzolo2016I,HoffmanRizzolo2016II} and modern combinatorics literature \cite{BonaBook}.
 Any sequence of distinct positive integers $w=w_1\cdots w_k$ determines a permutation of $[k]$ by {\em reduction}: with $\{w_{(1)},\ldots,w_{(k)}\}_{<}$ denoting the set of elements listed in increasing order, we define the map $w_{(i)}\mapsto i$, under which $w$ maps to a permutation $\red(w)$ of $[k]$, called the {\em reduction} of $w$.
 For example, $w=826315$ reduces to $\red(w)=625314$.
 We call any fixed $\tau\in\symmetricm$ a {\em pattern} and say that $\sigma\in\symmetricn$ {\em contains} $\tau$ if there exists a subsequence $1\leq i_1<\cdots<i_m\leq m$ such that $\red(\sigma_{i_1}\cdots\sigma_{i_m})=\tau$.
 We say $\sigma\in\symmetricn$ {\em avoids} $\tau$ if it does not contain it.
 We say that $\sigma$ {\em contains $\tau$ consecutively} if there exists an index $j\in[n-m+1]$ such that $\red(\sigma_{j}\sigma_{j+1}\cdots\sigma_{j+m-1})=\tau$; otherwise, we say $\sigma$ {\em avoids $\tau$ consecutively}.
 For any pattern $\tau$, we define

 which we extend to any subset $A\subset\bigcup_{n\geq1}\symmetricn$ by

-Much effort has been devoted to exact enumeration of $\symmetricn(A)$ for certain choices of $A$, see, e.g., \cite{TwoPatterns4,TwoPatterns1,TwoPatterns2,TwoPatterns3}.
 For the most part, we are interested in sets $\symmetricn(\tau)$ containing all permutations that avoid a given pattern $\tau$, though our approach extends in a straightforward manner for more general sets $A$.

-Attempts to enumerate $\symmetricn(\tau)$ are notoriously difficult for patterns of fixed length larger than 3.
+Much effort has been devoted to exact enumeration of $\symmetricn(A)$ for certain choices of $A$, see, e.g., \cite{TwoPatterns4,TwoPatterns1,TwoPatterns2,TwoPatterns3}.
+But enumerating $\symmetricn(\tau)$ is notoriously difficult for patterns of fixed length larger than 3.
 Knuth \cite{KnuthI} initiated interest in pattern avoidance in the study of algorithms by identifying the $231$-avoiding permutations as exactly those that can be sorted by a single run through a stack; see Bona \cite[Chapter 8]{BonaBook} for further discussion.
 In fact, it is now well known that the avoidance sets $\symmetricn(\tau)$ for every length-$3$ pattern $\tau$ are enumerated by the Catalan numbers \cite[A000108]{OEIS}:

 Just as in the derangement problem above, enumeration of $\symmetricn(A)$ has an elementary probabilistic interpretation that motivates much of our paper.
 With $\Sigma_n$ denoting a uniform random permutation of $[n]$ and $A$ a set of permutations, the probability that $\Sigma_n$ avoids $A$ is